Games Genie

 The Top 10 Best Multiplayer Games for Low-End PCs and laptops

-Listed in reverse order, these picks balance performance on modest hardware with vibrant online play.
+Starting with our number one choice, these picks balance performance on modest hardware with vibrant online play.
 Each entry is tuned for integrated graphics and lighter setups while still offering meaningful competitive or cooperative experiences.

 Platform fighter that runs on a calculator with rollback netcode